 AMD’s next-gen ZEN 3-based processors will have the 5000 series nomenclature and will be up for the Desktop CPUs and RDNA 2-based Navi 2X GPUs in the second half of 2020.
 The new processors have been codenamed as ‘Vermeer’.

-Vermeer series of processors will feature a new Zen 3 CPU architecture, changing the core designs as well.
+Vermeer series of processors will also feature a new Zen 3 CPU architecture, changing the core designs.
 It will improve the single-threaded and multi-threaded IPC boosts.
-If this is teamed with higher clock speeds, the users can expect significant performance gains.
+The users can expect significant performance gains if this is teamed with higher clock speeds.

 The 4000 series is expected to remain exclusive to Renoir FP6 (the mobile lineup), and the Renoir AM4 desktop series of processors.
 Two new SKUs, the Ryzen 9 5900X and Ryzen 7 5800X having 12 and 8 CPU cores, respectively have been however discovered for the new series.

 It will have a similar core count as the current Ryzen 3000 series lineup.
 The AMD Ryzen 9 5900X is expected to feature 12 cores, and the Ryzen 7 5800X will get 8 cores in total.
 Igor’s Lab has recently reported on some Vermeer engineering samples boosting up to 4.9 GHz, and it was previously presumed that the Zen 3 processors could have the 5000 series name.

 The Ryzen 5000 series will have max out 12 cores instead of 16.
 The new series will likely have TSMC’s 7nm+ EUV process node, the Zen 3 architecture is said to deliver better performance per watt ratio and efficiency than the previous Zen 2 lineup, and might also feature up to two CCD’s (Core/Cache Complex Dies) and a single IOD (I/O Die).